-The Standard Tour operates on a “just turn up” basis on most* Saturday mornings, starting at 10.30am, though you can pre-book tickets through Eventbrite (which will give you a small discount).
+The Standard Tour operates on a “just turn up” basis on most* Saturday mornings (March to October inclusive), starting at 10.30am, though you can pre-book tickets through Eventbrite (which will give you a small discount).

 Other days and times are available on request – please contact me to arrange a suitable day and